OpenDSA/OpenDSA/RST/en/PIFLA/CFGTransformations.rst

 Some will be forms that are easier to work with, some are easier to use in proofs.

+| What we seek to answer in this module:
-| Key question: Are there ways to transform (restrict) CFGs such that
+| Are there ways to transform (restrict) CFGs such that:
-|   1) We can process them efficiently?
+|   1) we can process them efficiently?
-|   2) Without restricting the power of CFGs?
+|   2) but without restricting the power of CFGs?

 .. inlineav:: TransformGrammarsFS ff
    :links: AV/PIFLA/CFL/TransformGrammarsFS.css